Built by Families for Families

 Today, the MIND Institute brings together members of the community including families, educators, physicians, psychologists, and scientists.
 They are collaborating to further understand causes, development and best treatments for Autism Spectrum Disorders (ASD), Fragile X Syndrome, Down syndrome, Attention Deficit Hyperactivity Disorder (ADHD), 22q11.2 Deletion Syndrome, and other neurodevelopmental disorders.

 The MIND Institute is actively seeking participation in our research studies from individuals of all ages.
-To learn more about participating, contact a member of our staff at firstname.lastname@example.org.
-Research studies »
+To learn more about participating, contact a member of our staff at firstname.lastname@example.org., or sign up for our research studies »

 The 2019 Gatlinburg Conference continues its tradition as one of the premier conferences in the United States for behavioral scientists conducting research in intellectual and related developmental disabilities.
 The Gatlinburg Conference on Research and Theory in Intellectual and Developmental Disabilities was established in the 1960's.
 Learn more about this conference »